Maritime cocaine smuggling: Drug cartels

+Cocaine smuggling on the maritime security agenda

+Cocaine smuggling has become a bigger part of maritime security as the idea of maritime security has expanded to encompass a broader range of transnational criminal activities.
+Although there are no clear dividing lines or exact time periods, different trends have overlapped and followed each other since the late 1990s.
+While the first two phases centered on maritime terrorism and piracy, respectively, the third phase expanded the maritime security agenda to encompass a broader range of so-called “blue crimes”, a term referring to harmful organized crimes or offenses happening in, on, or across the sea.
+It includes various crimes, such as smuggling cocaine and other drugs overseas.
+Since this third phase began in the early 2010s, blue crimes like cocaine smuggling have become increasingly important in maritime security, raising concerns in maritime governance.

 Key routes

 Based on reported seizures, main cocaine trafficking routes have been mapped out by the UNODC.
 These routes are primarily in line with commercial shipping routes as this is one of the major methods that smugglers use to get mass amounts of cocaine across borders.
 The most common routes are those between Colombia and Europe, North America and Brazil (where cocaine is transhipped onwards to other countries for sale).

 Key points of origin of maritime cocaine smuggling still remain to be from mainly Colombia, as well as Bolivia and Peru.
 From here, a large volume goes to Brazil, Mexico and Central America, the Caribbean, and Western and Central Europe.
 Mexico and Central America are used as transit countries for the high quantity of cocaine headed to the United States.
 Brazil is a major destination and transit country for cocaine smugglers and this supply goes onto Western and Central Europe, South Africa, West and Central Africa and South Asia.
 The Caribbean and Central America are also transit countries for the large quantity directed for Western and Central Europe.
 Spain is a highly used transit and destination country in Europe, which have major flows through to France, Belgium, Germany, the Netherlands and the United Kingdom.
 From West/Central Europe there is a medium supply of cocaine through to Eastern Europe, the Middle East and South-West Asia.
 Countries in West, Central and South Africa are used as a transit for the flow of cocaine to Italy in particular.
 Medium volumes of cocaine go directly from South America to East and South-East Asia and Oceania, Australia in particular.

+Trafficking routes are not static but continue to evolve in response to changes in demand, interdiction efforts and opportunities for maritime transport.
+The United Nations Office on Drugs and Crime (UNODC) has observed that criminal networks regularly modify routes and transhipment points when established corridors become subject to increased law-enforcement pressure.
+Rather than replacing existing routes entirely, new maritime corridors often emerge alongside established ones, increasing the flexibility and resilience of maritime cocaine trafficking networks.